InspiryThemes/realhomes-docs/docs/add-agents-page.md

 # Add Agents Page

+!!! note
-> Note: If you have imported demo contents XML then this page is already created.
+        If you have imported demo contents XML then this page is already created.

 Go to **Dashboard → Pages → Add New**